ksetdekov/python-for-everyone/lecturenotes.md

 * created use and discarded
 * constructor - moment of creation - used a lot
 * destructor - moment of destruction

+## inheretence
+parent class - then we create a child class that inherits a parent class attributes